crispy-pepper/WRO_2024/README.md

 The motor and servo replace the original components in the [Charisma 80468 GT24RS 1/24 model](#engineering-materials), with the servo needing modifications to the chassis of the car.
 The other components of the car are attached through a 3d printed base that is clipped in on top of the car.
 (something something add the building/assembly instructions, CAD files and parts) <br>

+#### Power Considerations
+* Sensors and power management
+* Reference schematic <br>

+The vehicle is powered by one Gens Ace 2S1P 1300mAh 7.4V battery, which has 1300mAh with a discharge rating of 45C, which means it is capable of providing 58.5 Amps, which is more than capable of powering our car.<br>

+The open and obstacle challenge both use a SainSmart Camera Module RPi3 to detect and avoid walls, as well as for turning.
+The open challenge also uses the camera to detect pillars and colours.
+The camera has a fish-eye lens, which allows it to see more of the field from closer, which allows us to make decisions faster than a normal lens would allow.
+This gives us more information and time to make a decision.
+This camera captures colour in enough <br>

+Add senor power consumption
+(also if we use ultrasonic sensor or BerryIMU ill add it later)<br>

 <br><br>